apache/pekko/docs/src/main/paradox/persistence.md

 Journal implementations may choose to implement a retry mechanism, e.g. such that only after a write fails N number of times a persistence failure is signalled back to the user.
-In other words, once a journal returns a failure, it is considered *fatal* by Akka Persistence, and the persistent actor which caused the failure will be stopped.
+In other words, once a journal returns a failure, it is considered *fatal* by Pekko Persistence, and the persistent actor which caused the failure will be stopped.

 Check the documentation of the journal implementation you are using for details if/how it is using this technique.